New Tax Residency Tests - Proposed "Bright Line" and Factor Tests

-The new framework is to be based on recommendations made by the Board of Taxation in 2019 and it should be noted that in the Consultation document which preceded those recommendations referenced a number of guiding principles followed by the Board, including:
+The proposed framework is based on recommendations made by the Board of Taxation in 2019 and it should be noted that in the Consultation document which preceded those recommendations referenced a number of guiding principles followed by the Board, including:

 "Adhesive residency: it should be harder to cease residency than it is to establish it.
 Generally, once sufficient time is spent in Australia, and their connections are sufficiently embedded, then it is appropriate that this level of engagement with and benefit from Australian society must be scaled back to a large extent before residency ceases."

-Below we provide a summary of recommendations, as we understand them, but stress that except in extraordinary circumstances individuals should not seek to obtain professional advice before draft legislation is made available - there just continues to be too much uncertainty to make what are often fine judgements in relation to residency in the absence of legislation and some indication of what transitional arrangements (might perhaps) apply.
+Below we provide a summary of recommendations, as we understand them, but stress that it is not possible to provide professional advice regarding how the new rules "might apply in practice - there just continues to be too much uncertainty to make what are often fine judgements in relation to residency in the absence of legislation and some indication of what transitional arrangements (might perhaps) apply.

 As mentioned above, the key feature of the Board of Taxation report is a focus on what is referred to as bright line ‘days count’ tests to provide clarity and simplicity.
 We discuss these below and have also prepared a flowchart which is available at the bottom of this page.

 Incoming Tax Residents